epilot-dev/docs/docs/entities/flexible-entities.md

 ## Schemas

-Schemas represent different types of entities in epilot.

-Examples of Entity Schemas:

-- Contact
-- Account
-- Product
-- Price
-- Submission
-- Order
-- Opportunity
-- File
-- Message

-The primary purpose of schemas is to control how the flexible entities are represented in the epilot portal UI.
+Schemas are used to define the structure of entities and how they are represented in the UI.

+View full [List of Schemas](/docs/entities/schemas-list) page for more info.

 ## Attributes